 The main purpose of SkyNomad Intermediate Course is to prepare the low experience pilots for active flying and safe discovery of new horizons in paragliding.

 Before starting the course you will make a demo flight from the training hill to direct us for your previous experience and where to focus on your further training.
-To enroll on the Intermediat course you need to be able to judge weather conditions for safe flights and to be bale to takeoff and land without assistance or supervision.
+To enroll on the Intermediat course you need to be able to judge weather conditions for safe flights and to be proficient in takeoff and landing without assistance or supervision.
 Depending on weather and your previous knowledge and skills in most cases you should expect the following training program:

 Day 1: Introduction of Active Flying: Pitch Control.
 2-4 flights from the high mountain.
 Simulation of pitch disturbances and accelerating the paragliders self recovery.